Brentwood plant to test green hydrogen fuel

 GE is working on new plants that can be powered by 100% green hydrogen, but the NYPA test will be the first to see if the fuel is effective in carbon reduction at existing plants, NYPA said.

-Green hydrogen is made by sending electric current through water to split hydrogen atoms from oxygen, according to Bloomberg News, which says that green hydrogen’s current cost of $2.50 to $4.50 a kilogram is up to four times the cost it needs to reach to be competitive hydrogen that is made from a less-green process for hydrogen production.
+Green hydrogen is made by sending electric current through water to split hydrogen atoms from oxygen, according to Bloomberg News.
+Green hydrogen’s current cost of $2.50 to $4.50 a kilogram is up to four times the cost it needs to reach to be competitive with hydrogen that is made from a less-green process, Bloomberg reported.
 Current projections say that milestone could be reached by 2030, Bloomberg said.

 The Brentwood NYPA facility is a 47-megawatt plant that's used only around 10% of the time, mostly during the summer.